Learning Generalizable Representations for Reinforcement Learning via Adaptive Meta-learner of Behavioral Similarities

 Keywords: deep reinforcement learning, deep learning, representation learning

 Abstract: How to learn an effective reinforcement learning-based model for control tasks from high-level visual observations is a practical and challenging problem.
-A key to solve this problem is to learn low-dimensional state representations from observations, from which an effective policy can be learned.
-In order to boost the learning of state encoder, recent works proposed to capture behavioral similarities between states representations or apply data augmentation on visual observations.
-In this paper, we propose a novel meta-learner-based framework for representation learning regarding behavioral similarities in reinforcement learning.
-Specifically, our framework encodes the high-dimensional observations into two decomposed embeddings regarding reward and dynamics in Markov Decision Process (MDP).
-A pair of meta-learners is developed, one of which quantifies the reward similarity and the other of which quantifies dynamics similarity over the correspondingly decomposed embeddings.
+A key to solving this problem is to learn low-dimensional state representations from observations, from which an effective policy can be learned.
+In order to boost the learning of state encoding, recent works are focused on capturing behavioral similarities between state representations or applying data augmentation on visual observations.
+In this paper, we propose a novel meta-learner-based framework for representation learning regarding behavioral similarities for reinforcement learning.
+Specifically, our framework encodes the high-dimensional observations into two decomposed embeddings regarding reward and dynamics in a Markov Decision Process (MDP).
+A pair of meta-learners are developed, one of which quantifies the reward similarity and the other quantifies dynamics similarity over the correspondingly decomposed embeddings.
 The meta-learners are self-learned to update the state embeddings by approximating two disjoint terms in on-policy bisimulation metric.
 To incorporate the reward and dynamics terms, we further develop a strategy to adaptively balance their impacts based on different tasks or environments.
 We empirically demonstrate that our proposed framework outperforms state-of-the-art baselines on several benchmarks, including conventional DM Control Suite, Distracting DM Control Suite and a self-driving task CARLA.